mgechev/revive/README.md

 enableAllRules = true
 ```

-This will enable all available rules no matter of what rules are named in the configuration file.
+This will enable all available rules no matter what rules are named in the configuration file.

 To disable a rule, you simply mark it as disabled in the configuration.
 For example: